Toward a Better Way to Interview Child Victims of Sexual Abuse

 A study tests interview protocols in the hope of getting better case outcomes.

-Child protection authorities substantiated 68,000 cases of child sexual abuse in 2008, according to the Department of Health
+Child protection authorities substantiated 68,000 cases of child sexual abuse in 2008, according to the Department of Health and Human

-showed promise in a laboratory has now been tested in the field in Utah's criminal justice system.
-The interview protocol
+We have gained considerable knowledge in the last two decades about child development, memory and cognition, and researchers have developed several techniques for improving the way child victims of sexual abuse are interviewed.
+One technique that showed promise in a laboratory has now been tested in the field in Utah's criminal justice system.
+The interview protocol was developed by the

-1990s.
+Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+The NICHD began developing its interview protocol in the 1990s.
 According to Margaret-Ellen Pipe, a member of the team that has developed and tested the protocol, "In the '80s people started recognizing children could provide reliable evidence.
 There had been real skepticism prior to that whether you would believe children."

 The NICHD Protocol

 The techniques employed by the NICHD protocol were designed to integrate advances in scientific understanding about memory and children's linguistic and cognitive development.

 Over the years, various aspects of the NICHD protocol have been evaluated in the field.
 In fact, the authors note, the techniques developed under the auspices of the NICHD constitute the only protocol for forensic interviews with children to have been evaluated systematically.
 "The NICHD protocol has been researched in the field; that's what sets it apart," Pipe said.